awudimoses01-dev/Ghapex/README.md

 <<<<<<< HEAD
 GHApex - Static Landing Page

-This is a lightweight static recreation of the GHApex landing page (inspired by https://ghapex.lovable.app/).
+This is a lightweight static recreation of the GHApex landing page.

 Files created:
 - `index.html`: Main static page